victorqribeiro/memes/README.md

 A PWA app that parses [Reddit](https://www.reddit.com) for content, without ads or comments.
 Since the app runs on the client side, there's virtually no costs with servers (trafic and storage).

-# Hot to add subs
+# How to add subs

 Modify the *subs* variable on the main.js file to add or remove any sub you want.